hugojosefson/ink/readme.md

 - [x] Strip `ink` of everything but the code.
 - [x] `deno fmt`
-- […] Make the syntax pass `./check-syntax`.
+- [x] Make the syntax pass `./check-syntax`.
-  - [ ] If necessary, fork dependencies and make them work with Deno.
+  - [x] If necessary, fork dependencies and make them work with Deno.
-  - [ ] If necessary, remove dependencies that are not needed if they cause any trouble.
+  - [x] If necessary, remove dependencies that are not needed if they cause any trouble.
-  - […] Replace `process.stdin` etc with
+  - [?]
+Replace `process.stdin` etc with
     [Standard Streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 - [ ] ????
 - [ ] Hopefully, get some basic `ink` functionality running with Deno.